For many visitors, gates to Vietnam open at Ho Chi Minh City – a metropolis formerly known as Saigon.

 Like during most of my trips where European roaming is not available, I did not get a national SIM-card.
 I rather used free Wi-Fi.
 There was a connection to the internet without any issue at basically every eatery or café and, of course, hotel.
 Worked like a charm.

-But if you insist on being online 24/7, you can get a national SIM-card.
-From the four companies in Vietnam, Viettel has the largest network.
+But if you insist on being online 24/7, you can get a national SIM card.
+Of the four companies in Vietnam, Viettel has the largest network.
 It is closely followed by Vinaphone.
 The other two are not recommendable although Vietnamobile is the cheapest.

 In Vietnam, plug types A, B, and C are the official standard.

-The standard voltage is 220 V and the frequency 50 Hz.
+The standard voltage is 220 V and the frequency is 50 Hz.

-But as you know, nowadays, all these chargers for phones and readers and computers have integrated adapters so that different voltage and frequency don’t really matter.
+But as you know, nowadays, all these chargers for phones and readers and computers have integrated adapters so that different voltages and frequencies don’t really matter.

 Gone are the days when you blew your electric appliances since you forgot to switch them from 110 to 220…good times.